enthspace/mcp-sdk/README.md

 > [!WARNING]
 >
 > The Auth setup still uses Zod for now as that code needs a bigger refactor and is important to get right.
-Next steps for this library are to remove `express` as a hard dependency and refactor the auth code to play nicer with more popular auth setups and back end libraries.
+Next steps for this library are to remove `express` as a hard dependency and refactor the auth code to play nicer with more popular auth setups and back end libraries (as well as `express`).

 ## Smaller Size - less than $\frac{1}{4}$ the size